argongs/terminal_calculator/README.md

         - `./compute log10(100)`
         - `./compute log2(1024)/loge(e^2)`

    Note that the trigonometric functions treat the unit of the input angles as 'radians'.

+6. White spaces are now allowed in the expression mode.
+However you need to enclose the expression inside the quotes i.e. `''`, if you wish to use white spaces in your expression.
+Otherwise in the absence of these characters, error will occur.
+Keep that in mind and then you are free to use as much spaces as you wish in your expressions.
+See the examples below :
+   - Correct usage :
+     * `$ ./compute '4 + 6'`
+     * `$ ./compute '1 + 2 * 3'`
+   - Incorrect usage :
+	 * `$ ./compute 4 + 6`
+     * `$ ./compute 1 + 2 * 3`